Parameterised Holant Problems: Introduction

 As indicated previously, before stating our main results, we have to discuss some subtleties about the definition of signatures.
 In classical holant theory, each signature has a fixed arity $d$ and only allows for inputs in $\{0,1\}^d$.
 This implies that only vertices of degree $d$ can be equipped with such a signature.
 As a consequence, if we would also enforce a fixed arity for each signature, then for any \emph{finite} set of signatures $\mathcal{S}$, the only valid inputs to $\holantprob(\mathcal{S})$ and $\text{\sc{p-UnColHolant}}(\mathcal{S})$ would be signature grids, the underlying graphs of which have maximum degree $d$, where $d$ equals the maximum arity of the signatures in $\mathcal{S}$.
 Using standard tools from parameterised algorithmics, such as the bounded search-tree paradigm, the problems $\holantprob(\mathcal{S})$ and $\text{\sc{p-UnColHolant}}(\mathcal{S})$ would then always be fixed-parameter tractable.
 At the same time, modelling key parameterised counting problems such as counting $k$-matchings would require an infinite set of signatures.
 Therefore, we leverage the setting by allowing signatures to be functions with domain $\{0,1\}^\ast$ --- for example, setting $\mathsf{hw}_{\leq 1}$ to be the signature that maps an input tuple to $1$ if and only if at most one of its elements is $1$, the problems $\holantprob(\{\mathsf{hw}_{\leq 1}\})$ and $\text{\sc{p-UnColHolant}}(\{\mathsf{hw}_{\leq 1}\})$ become the problems of counting edge-colourful and uncoloured $k$-matchings, respectively.
 Moreover, in this work, we will restrict ourselves to \emph{symmetric} signatures, that is, signatures $s$ satisfying $s(x)=s(y)$ whenever $x$ can be obtained from $y$ by permuting its entries.
 Since the domain of signatures is $\{0,1\}^\ast$, the value of $s(x)$ only depends on the Hamming weight, i.e., the number of $1$s, in $x$.
 For notational convenience, we thus define signatures as functions from $\mathbb{N}$ to algebraic complex numbers.

 \begin{definition}[Signatures] A \emph{signature} is a computable function $s$ from non-negative integers to algebraic complex numbers.
-Moreover, we require $s(0)\neq 0$. \end{definition} We note that the requirement $s(0)\neq 0$ makes sure that a vertex $v$ equipped with $s$ is allowed to not ``participate'' in the $k$-edge-subset chosen by $\alpha$; if all vertices would be required to participate in the chosen edge-subsets, then the number of vertices of the signature grid must either be bounded by $2k$, or the holant value is $0$.
-We exclude, for now, those degenerate instances, since, in the spirit of parameterised complexity, we wish to assume that the signature grid is significantly larger than $k$.
+Moreover, we require $s(0)\neq 0$. \end{definition} We note that the requirement $s(0)\neq 0$ makes sure that a vertex $v$ equipped with $s$ is allowed to not ``participate'' in the $k$-edge-subset chosen by $\alpha$; if more than $2k$ vertices were equipped with signatures that allow for $s(0)=0$, then the holant value would be trivially $0$.
+As the core of our technical work applies to signatures that fulfil the $s(0)\neq0$ requirement, we focus our discussion on such signatures.
 However, for completeness, we show in Section~\ref{sec:sig0} how all our results can be extended to the case in which signatures $s$ with $s(0)=0$ are allowed.

 Now, with this definition of signatures, we can simplify the notation in the definition of parameterised holant problems as follows; for the remainder of the paper, we will use the subsequent notation: